 Teen mothers face many pressures both from themselves and from society.
 They may be nervous, or people around them may doubt their ability to breastfeed.
 But if you are able to get pregnant and carry a pregnancy to term, then your body is ready and able to breastfeed.

 Breastfeeding is natural, but that doesn’t always mean it is easy.
 No matter how old you are, you will need good breastfeeding information and support through the early weeks and beyond.
 The support of a nearby La Leche League Leader can make a big difference.
 It’s okay to ask for help particularly with breastfeeding.
 Women have always learned this skill from each other.
 You were never meant to figure it out on your own.

 If you are a breastfeeding mother in your teen years, it is important to remember that your own body is still growing and developing.
 It is normal to feel hungry when you breastfeed.
 You probably need to eat more than older mothers to support your own growth as well as that of your breastfeeding baby.
 You will also need more sleep, and this can be hard with a baby to care for.
 Learning to breastfeed safely lying down can make a huge difference in your ability to meet your sleep needs and your baby’s feeding needs at the same time.
-For more information see Safe Sleep.
+For more information see Sleep and the Breastfeeding Family.

 As a young mother, you might face some specific challenges like coordinating school or work with being a mother.
 It may be helpful to make a plan while you are pregnant for time off, independent study at home, support at your school or a combination of these options.
 If you want to breastfeed your baby, the school system should support you in your decision.
 You have the right to breastfeed your baby anywhere you are allowed to be.
 For more information see Your Right to Breastfeed Your Baby in Public.